Equity vs Private Debt: Why you should always have a Plan B

 1. Consultancy: Venture capitalists are well-versed in managing your company profile.
 They have trained personnel to assist you in your day-to-day operations and help with the financial side of your business.

-2. Signaling: VC funds, and especially the more famous ones like Sequoia Capital or Benchmark, are great at signaling, i.e., they are a great marketing strategy in and of itself for your company.
+2. Signalling: VC funds, and especially the more famous ones like Sequoia Capital or Benchmark, are great at signalling, i.e., they are a great marketing strategy in and of itself for your company.
 It shows you have a mature business and might attract clients.

 3. Networking: Another non-monetary advantage to venture capitalism is the possibility of networking.
 There will be opportunities for you and your employees to meet other influential and impactful entrepreneurs, and finally give out some of these 500 business cards you ordered online, 2 years ago.